 Latest Posts

 Related Articles :

-It is undisputed that the commoner creates government.
-Government exists to assure and protect the will of the people.
+It is undisputed that the commoner creates Government.
+The Government exists to assure and protect the will of the people.
 Contrarily, against our will, almost all our costs of living, including the cost of education, are now blatantly rigged against us.
 A huge percentage of our tax ultimately ends up in the pockets of politicians.
 Experience of the past about five years proves that our tax money is not going into our community; it is going into the pockets of the billionaires called our leaders – it is obscene.
 Our ruling elite has engineered a financial coup and has brought war to our doorstep; they have launched a war to eliminate the Pakistani middle and lower class.

 The state of the Pakistani educational system began to change and ultimately crumble after the 1980s.
-So-called reforms have dramatically changed Pakistan’s educational system, both from an economic and pedagogical perspective.
+So-called reforms have dramatically changed Pakistan’s educational system from an economic and pedagogical perspective.
 There are clear signs that affordable quality education in Pakistan is under threat.
 Pakistan’s education system has fallen victim to neo-liberal globalization.
 Neo-liberalism has regarded educational institutes more as a commodity exchange and commercial body than as a sacrosanct academic institution or means of social and national integration.

-The educational system is today being formulated only to meet the demands of government to meet neo-liberal agenda.
+The educational system is today being formulated only to meet the demands of the Government to meet the liberal agenda.
 Political leaders have been able to get away with these changes.
 As a result, the quality of education is going down; students feel the pressure to get the grades, and teachers are left to deal with the ambiguity and uncertainty of achieving the objectives and standards set by the state.
 This has had negative consequences on the educational system in Pakistan, which are impacting students, teachers, and communities.
 Our educationists and the Government have done nothing to upgrade the quality of Pakistan’s education system.

+Latest Posts